 The MIT EHS Office strongly recommends that labs stop using the unsafe hot plates listed on the attachment (Unsafe Hot plates).
 Use the resources on this page to evaluate your existing hot plates and to replace hot plates known to either heat up even if turned off or continue to heat beyond the set point.
 Replace hot plates manufactured prior to 1984.
 This is to prevent any more fires, which have occurred at MIT and at many other schools nationwide.
 Refer to UPenn and Oak Ridge Runaway survey.
+Also read their detailed report (scoll down to the attachment.)

 The MIT EHS Office evaluated several brands of hot plates and asked the Chemistry Dept.'s Research Specialist.to evaluate the electronics of certain models.
 Details are available upon request.

-VWR will offer special pricing.
-Please contact Mary Lynch for a quote.
+VWR: Please contact Mary Lynch for a quote.
 Mary.Lynch@vwr.com

-Purchasing hot plates with the following safety features
+Purchase hot plates with the following safety features

 - Avoid combination plates if only stirring is needed.